-The Occupier’s Liability Act 1957 – Why can’t Defendants get it right?
+The Occupier’s Liability Act 1957 – When and does it apply?

 A piece of law commonly relied upon in all manner of cases including slips and trips, workplace injuries and more is Section 2(2) of the Occupier’s Liability Act 1957 which reads: